-What Happens When You Don’t Pass Your Homeowners Insurance Inspection
+What Happens When You Don't Pass Your Home Insurance Inspection

 After purchasing homeowners insurance, you can expect a home inspection to take place within the first 60 days of your policy's coverage start date.
-Inspections are designed to ensure that your home properly matches your insurance application and also satisfies the insurance company's underwriting guidelines.
+Home inspections ensure your home:

 While not all homeowners will need an inspection to get home insurance, it is becoming more common. $190 million was spent on property insurance inspections this year.
 Of those, less than 25% turned up problems that stopped or prevented coverage.

 When a Home Inspection is Required